-Fitness planning lies at the core of every successful personal training journey.
+Fitness planning is central to every successful personal training journey.

 Let’s delve into the eight essential steps to fitness planning to propel your clients toward success.